-Up to 10 points will be awarded for the financing of housing in which at least 20 percent of the units are reserved for occupancy by households with special needs, such as the elderly, mentally or physically disabled persons, persons recovering from physical abuse or alcohol or drug abuse, or persons with AIDS.
+Up to 10 points will be awarded for the financing of housing in which at least 20 percent of the units are reserved for occupancy by households with special needs, such as the elderly, disabled, formerly incarcerated persons, unaccompanied youth, persons recovering from substance or physical abuse (may include dating violence, sexual assault or stalking and domestic violence), or persons with HIV/AIDS.
 The individual with the qualifying special needs is not required to be the head of the household.
-See the definition of "Elderly" and "Disabled" in Section IV: Definitions and Acronyms.
+See the definition of "Elderly", "Disabled", "Formerly Incarcerated Persons", and "Unaccompanied Youth" in Section IV: Definitions and Acronyms.
 Points will be awarded for providing the housing for any combination of the above special needs.
 Units should not be double-counted if that unit qualifies under more than one special need category.
 The total for special needs units cannot exceed the total project units.